2inqui/FABluetoothManager/README.md

 ## Discover services and characteristics

+Working...

 ## Read and write values for characteristics

+Working on more documentation...

 ## TODOS:

-Notifications
+* Notifications
-Finish the README.
+* Finish the README.
-Fix typos
+* Fix typos

 ## Author